Dereje1/smart-recipe-generator/README.md

 5. **Search Recipes** using AI-generated tags.
 6. **Browse Recipes** with infinite scrolling and sorting by newest or most liked.
 7. **Save, Like, and Share** your favorite recipes.
+8. **Use the Chat Assistant** to ask follow-up questions about a recipe (e.g. substitutions, dietary changes, or cook time).

 ---